Funeral Do’s and Don’ts: Funeral Etiquette 101

 [00:23:27] This topic can be deep.
 And I know when we did our last podcast on this, Michael, I thought it was incredibly helpful.
-And I think everybody should listen to this because this is where we can really get into almost the psychology to.
+And I think everybody should listen to this because this is where we can really get into almost the psychology to it.

-[00:23:46] Pete Waggoner: You know, let’s, let’s go for things that some people should think about being mindful of the questions you asked the family when greeting them, you know, you might be curious of what happened.
+[00:23:46] Pete Waggoner: You know, let’s, let’s go for things that some people should think about being mindful of the questions you ask the family when greeting them.
+You know, you might be curious of what happened.

 [00:24:05] Campbell.
 She said all the time, all the time.

-[00:24:10] Tell me.
-Yeah.
-Well they, you know, especially if someone dies when they’re 90, we don’t get people saying what happened while it’s obvious.
+[00:24:10] Mike O’Connell: Yeah.
+Well they, you know, especially if someone dies when they’re 90, we don’t get people saying what happened, while it’s obvious.

 [00:24:18] It’s always funny because people would come in with my dad.
 If you didn’t know my dad, but he had this straight face that this poker face, you couldn’t tell.
-And they’d say what happened to Joel?
-Oh, he’d say heart stoppage.
+And they’d say what happened to Joe?
+Oh, he’d say “heart stoppage.”
 Okay.
 And they’d turn around and he’d look at me and shake his head.
 Well, everybody is heart-stopping but he would never give them the reason.

 [00:24:38] That’s just, it’s hard because if we violated that family and said, well, here’s what happened, Pete?
-Oh, it’s lawsuits it’s that family is going to be hurt, which they should.
-And so we can’t, we can’t delve into.
-So released, don’t ask the family at the visitation at, you know, boy, I just [00:25:00] saw, your son last week.
+Oh, it’s lawsuits.
+It’s that family is going to be hurt, which they should.
+And so we can’t, we can’t delve into that.
+So please don’t ask the family at the visitation “boy, I just [00:25:00] saw, your son last week.

-[00:25:01] What happened?
-I know that you’ll want to know.
+[00:25:01] What happened?”
+I know that you want to know.
 It’s really putting them on the spot and you’re, you’re creating more anxiety for the family by asking that question.

-[00:25:11] Pete Waggoner: Well, and don’t surely leave it to the family to, communicate and share what they.
+[00:25:11] Pete Waggoner: Well, and don’t you surely leave it to the family to, communicate and share what they want.

-[00:25:16] Mike O’Connel: Well, what if it’s a tragic event, like something that they weren’t an accident, maybe they were part of the reason or they had taken their life or they were, you know, with mental illness, that’s sometimes a taboo and a shame, and you’re just accentuating that by asking them.
+[00:25:16] Mike O’Connell: Well, what if it’s a tragic event, like something that they were in an accident, maybe they were part of the reason or they had taken their life or they were, you know, with mental illness, that’s sometimes a taboo and a shame, and you’re just accentuating that by asking them.

 [00:25:32] So it’s not about you.

-[00:25:34] Pete Waggoner: There’s some phrase ology here that should be avoided obviously.
-And I’m sure you guys hear these quite consistent.
+[00:25:34] Pete Waggoner: There’s some phraseology here that should be avoided obviously.
+And I’m sure you guys hear these quite consistently.

-[00:25:44] She is in a better place.
-Who wants it?
-I’ll take it.
+Mike O’Connell: I’ll take it.
 Oh, he loves that.
-Pete Hawaii is a better place.
+Pete, Hawaii is a better place.
 Okay.

 [00:26:10] So yeah.
-And people say that I can say, well, yeah, but we’re not in there in a, in a happy place here.
-We’re going to hurtful place right now.
+And people say that I can say, well, yeah, but we’re not in a, in a happy place here.
+We’re in a hurtful place right now.
 So, that one you gotta be careful with.
 Yeah.

-[00:26:22] Amber Miller: And for a griever to the better place for them is with them.
-You know, if you say they’re in a better place, the better places here with me is me caring for them as me loving.
+[00:26:22] Amber Miller: And for a griever too the better place for them is with them.
+You know, if you say they’re in a better place, the better place is here with me, is me caring for them, is me loving them.

 [00:26:34] How do I know that they’re in a better place?
 We’re not God.